pH-7/GoodJsCode/readme.md

 <!-- New Section (page) -->
 <!-- (c) Pierre-Henry Soria -->

-## Filtering falsy values from arrays the right way
+## Filtering falsy values from arrays the clean way

 ### ✅ Clean way to filter out null and undefined values